Use Webhooks

 Webhooks can be used to receive notifications about events occurring in DocuSeal.
 They allow you to automatically synchronize data between DocuSeal and your application or receive real-time event notifications.

 For example, you can use webhooks to get notified when templates are created or updated, or when documents are signed.
-Services like Zapier and Make also work seamlessly with DocuSeal Webhooks.
+Services like Zapier, Make.com and n8n also work seamlessly with DocuSeal Webhooks.

 How to Add a New Webhook